caseywatts/caseywatts.github.io/book/all-chapters.md

 1. I ask the friend if they can help talk me through something.
 This makes sure they are available to help me process my unprocessed thoughts before diving in.
 2. When sharing unprocessed thoughts, sometimes I end up rambling a bit.
 It can take a few tries to figure out the right word.
 For example, I might try: "I feel good about it.
 Excited maybe?
 Not quite excited.
 I do think it'll go my way, and that's a comforting feeling."
-3. When I am having trouble, my actively listening friend might suggest "are you feeling confident?".
+3. When I am having trouble, my actively listening friend might suggest "are you feeling confident?"
 If they are right, we've named this feeling!
 If not, we can continue on until some description feels right.
 Often you can find a single word for something.
 If not, you can at least find a phrase or sentence-long explanation of the feeling.

 If they can reflect back to you accurately how you are feeling, that can make you feel understood by another person.
 It can be very comforting, validating your experience as understandable.
 This can help you feel like you can move on, now that the experience has been processed.